 With this in mind, the medium secure unit at South London and Maudsley NHS Foundation Trust launched a twelve-week structured intervention group using engagement in modern board games both as “means” (intervention – Gray, 1998, pg.
 358) and “end” (desired outcome/goal – pg.
 357).
 Playing a different game each week, group participants (‘players’) are introduced to a range of game mechanics and types.
 Not only does this increase occupational understanding, but it also provides valuable opportunities for players to explore and develop their interests, skills, preferences and self efficacy.

 This presentation will provide an overview of the group structure, and will include a case study highlighting outcomes from the intervention.
 The focus throughout the programme is on translating the occupation out of the group environment and into players’ individual contexts, and the presentation will explore practical ways to do so.
-A range of theory will be employed to introduce the therapeutic benefits of board games.

 It is anticipated that this session will be of particular interest to clinicians and students working in mental health settings, however it may also be applicable to other clinical areas.